mapproxy/mapproxy/doc/seed.rst

     If present, recreate tiles if they are older than the date or time delta.
 At the end of the seeding process all tiles that are older will be removed.

     You can either define a fixed time or a time delta.
-The `time` is a ISO-like date string (no time-zones, no abbreviations).
+The `time` is an ISO-like date string (no time-zones, no abbreviations).
 To define time delta use one or more `seconds`, `minutes`, `hours`, `days` or `weeks` entries.